nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    * 1a1.
 System shows an error message.

       Use case resumes at step 1.
 * 1b.
-There is no name that fits the search.
+At least one field does not match any keywords.

     * 1b1.
-The list is empty.
+System shows an empty list.

       Use case ends.
 * 1c.
-User requests to find employees by name.
+User request the find to be of an employee.

    * 1c1.
-System displays a list of employees who have the name.
+System displays a list of employees whose fields matches the keywords.

       Use case ends.

 * 1d.
-User requests to find potential hires by name.
+User request the find to be of a potential hire.

    * 1d1.
-System displays a list of potential hires who have the name.
+System displays a list of potential hires whose fields matches the keywords.

-      Use case ends.

-* 1e.
-User requests to find based on phone number.

-   * 1e1.
-System displays a list of person who have the phone number.

-      Use case ends.

-* 1f.
-User requests to find based on email.

-   * 1f1.
-System displays a list of person who have the email.

-      Use case ends.

-* 1g.
-User requests to find based on department.

-   * 1g1.
-System displays a list of person who have the department.

-      Use case ends.

-* 1h.
-User requests to find based on role.

-   * 1h1.
-System displays a list of person who have the role.

       Use case ends.

 **Use case: Promoting a potential hire to an employee**